4d/docs/docs/web-studio/web-studio.md

 ![alt-text](assets/en/web-studio/web-form-object.png)

 In the above image:
-* The image has "imageAlias" as server-side reference
+* The image has `imageAlias` as server-side reference
 * The **Hide** button component has an `onclick` event attached to it
 * The exposed function `isHidden` is attached to the `onclick` event and contains the following code:
 	```4d